-Since forecasting for a single demand figure can be unwieldy and inaccurate, more resilient organizations are turning to forecasting a range of potential outcomes as a way to prepare for changing market conditions and increase supply chain flexibility.
+Since forecasting for a single demand figure can be unwieldy and inaccurate, more resilient organizations are turning to forecast a range of potential outcomes as a way to prepare for changing market conditions and increase supply chain flexibility.
 Range forecasts can be used to inform supply contracting terms and contingency plans.
 By establishing a range of uncertain yet potential outcomes, a company gets a better idea of how to respond when demand is on either the high or low end of the range.
-With a fleshed out range forecast, companies can be confident that they will sell at least the low end of the range while being as prepared as possible to sell at the high end of the forecast range.
+With a fleshed-out range forecast, companies can be confident that they will sell at least the low end of the range while being as prepared as possible to sell at the high end of the forecast range.

 Range forecasting is useful for more than just modeling future demand volume.
 A company can develop a range forecast for future supply volumes and prices for its variety of products as well.
-Let’s suppose Company X compiles all the possible outcomes for a new product, then assigns probabilities to each possible outcome that has more than 15% likelihood of occurring.
+Let’s suppose Company X compiles all the possible outcomes for a new product, then assigns probabilities to each possible outcome that has more than a 15% likelihood of occurring.
 Company X can then develop contingency plans according to these outcomes.
 By utilizing range forecasting as such, Company X’s planning effectively covers nearly 80% of the possible outcomes, thereby increasing its flexibility and resilience.

 2. Establish Flexible Supplier Contracts

 Companies can use range forecasts to establish flexible contracts with their suppliers and manufacturers.
 In addition to aiding process integration, flexible contracts spell out the range of acceptable supplier performance and grant a company the flexibility to ramp production up or down as demand fluctuates.